Serving with Intention: D.C. National Guard’s Office of the Staff Judge Advocate (OSJA) expands

 |0

 This work, Serving with Intention: D.C.
-National Guard’s Office of the Staff Judge Advocate (OSJA) expands [Image 2 of 2], by MSgt Arthur Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+National Guard’s Office of the Staff Judge Advocate (OSJA) expands, by MSgt Arthur Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Serving with Intention: D.C.
-National Guard’s Office of the Staff Judge Advocate (OSJA) expands

 LEAVE A COMMENT